 The artistic mosaic sanctuary depicts Saint Sharbel wrapped in a luminous halo in the Lebanese mountain, near the Saint Maron monastery in Annaya, Lebanon, where his tomb is located.
 Saint Sharbel is surrounded by flourishing cedars and crystalline waters of the Mediterranean, a symbol of spiritual life.

 Antoun Sehnaoui, chairman of Societe Generale de Banque au Liban, is the sponsor of the chapel, dedicated in honor of his parents, May and Nabil Sehnaoui.
-He sparked the idea and made arrangements for this beautiful shrine to be created in the renowned Saint Patrick's Cathedral in Manhattan, NY.
+He sparked the idea and made arrangements with Cardinal Timothy Dolan for this beautiful shrine to be created in the renowned Saint Patrick's Cathedral in Manhattan, New York.
 Maronites all over the world can be proud of this accomplishment and visit the shrine of our beloved Saint Sharbel right in the heart of New York City.

 Youssef Antoun Makhlouf was born on the 8th of May, 1828, in the small village of Bekaa-Kafra in the high mountains of Northern Lebanon.
 His parents were poor but religious, and their fifth child was attracted at an early age to prayer and solitude.
 As a young boy, he spent a great deal of time outdoors caring for the family's small flock.
 He would take the flock to a grotto nearby, where he had installed an icon of the Blessed Virgin Mary.
 He would spend the day in prayer.
 This grotto became his alter and his first hermitage.